Your rental property has been consistently cash flowing for quite some time now, but lately things have been going downhill.

 If you’re not absolutely sure your property manager is doing what they should be doing, you’re probably right.
-Here’s why it’s better to act sooner rather than later and replace a bad property manager:
+Here’s why it’s probably better to act sooner rather than later and replace a bad property manager:

-- You’ll keep losing money hand over fist if you have a bad property management company that can’t market your property, return your phone calls or emails, and manage your investment to maximize its value.
+- You’ll likely keep losing money hand over fist if you have a bad property management company that can’t market your property, return your phone calls or emails, and manage your investment to maximize its value.

 You can find a great property manager by having a screening process in place, the same way you’d screen a tenant.
-Once you make the decision to get rid of your bad property manager, follow these six proven strategies to quickly find a new property manager:
+Once you make the decision to get rid of your bad property manager, follow these six strategies to help quickly find a new property manager:

 - Ask around and get referrals from different sources such as investor groups, real estate agents, and title companies.